-The following unaudited pro forma combined condensed financial statements give effect to the combination of Autodesk and Discreet on a pooling of interests basis.
-The unaudited pro forma combined condensed balance sheet assumes the Acquisition took place on July 31, 1998 and combines Autodesk's unaudited condensed consolidated balance sheet at that date with Discreet's historical condensed consolidated balance sheet at June 30, 1998.
-The unaudited pro forma combined condensed statements of operations assume that the Acquisition took place as of the beginning of each of the periods presented and combine Autodesk's unaudited condensed statement of income for the six months ended July 31, 1998 and the historical consolidated statements of income for the three fiscal years ended January 31, 1998, 1997 and 1996 and Discreet's unaudited condensed statement of operations for the six months ended June 30, 1998 and the twelve months ended December 31, 1997 and the historical condensed statements of operations for the eleven months ended June 30, 1997, and the fiscal year ended July 31, 1996, respectively.
-Autodesk has not yet determined which period will be combined for inclusion in its audited consolidated statement of income after consummation of the Acquisition.
+The following unaudited pro forma condensed combined financial statements give effect to the combination of Autodesk and Discreet on a pooling of interests basis.
+The unaudited pro forma condensed combined balance sheet assumes the Transactions took place on October 31, 1998 and combines Autodesk's unaudited condensed consolidated balance sheet at that date with Discreet's historical condensed consolidated balance sheet at September 30.
+1998.
+The unaudited pro forma condensed combined statements of operations assume that the Transactions took place as of the beginning of each of the periods presented and combine Autodesk's unaudited condensed statements of operations for the nine months ended October 31, 1998 and 1997 and the historical consolidated statements of income for the three fiscal years ended January 31, 1998, 1997 and 1996 and Discreet's unaudited condensed statements of operations for the nine months ended September 30, 1998 and 1997 and the twelve months ended December 31, 1997 and the historical condensed statements of operations for the eleven months ended June 30, 1997, and the fiscal year ended July 31, 1996, respectively.
+Autodesk has not yet determined which period will be combined for inclusion in its audited consolidated statement of income after consummation of the Transactions.

-The unaudited pro forma combined condensed statements of operations are not necessarily indicative of operating results which would have been achieved had the Acquisition been consummated as of the beginning of such periods and should not be construed as representative of future operations.
+The unaudited pro forma condensed combined statements of operations are not necessarily indicative of operating results which would have been achieved had the Transactions been consummated as of the beginning of such periods and should not be construed as representative of future operations.

-Autodesk paid quarterly dividends of \$0.06 per share with respect to fiscal years 1996, 1997 and 1998, and in each of the first two quarters of fiscal year 1999, and currently intends to continue paying such cash dividends on a quarterly basis.
+Autodesk paid quarterly dividends of \$0.06 per share with respect to fiscal years 1996, 1997 and 1998, and in each of the first three quarters of fiscal year 1999, and currently intends to continue paying such cash dividends on a quarterly basis.
 Discreet has never paid any cash dividends on its Common Shares.
 Discreet currently intends to retain any earnings for future growth and therefore does not anticipate paying any cash dividends on its Common Shares in the foreseeable future.

-These unaudited pro forma combined condensed financial statements should be read in conjunction with the respective audited historical consolidated financial statements, the unaudited interim financial statements and the notes thereto of Autodesk and Discreet which are incorporated by reference in this Prospectus.
+These unaudited pro forma condensed combined financial statements should be read in conjunction with the respective audited historical consolidated financial statements, the unaudited interim financial statements and the notes thereto of Autodesk and Discreet which are incorporated by reference into this Prospectus.